trustedanalytics-ng/platform-tests/README.md

 ## Running platform tests

 ### Requirements
-* Recommended OS - Ubuntu 14
+* Recommended OS - Ubuntu 14, Centos 7
 * access to the Web (several tests rely on Web resources) - not necessarily needed for smoke tests (see below)
 * key `key.dat` to decrypt repository secrets (ask repository owner) - not needed for smoke tests